 They Have A Dominant Side

-You may know of someone that has a predominant leg or arm, which means that one limb is stronger or even more versatile than the other.
+You may know of someone with a predominant leg or arm, which means that one limb is stronger or even more versatile than the other.
 That is true with most dogs and your Frenchie.

 This occurs when your Frenchie is walking or running.
 Their dominant side lifts off the floor with a greater force then turns their body sideways, making it appear like they’re moving sideways or crabbing.

-This is absolutely natural.
-When they slow there pace down, the dominant side should not be as pronounced, and your French bulldog’s stride will begin to function normally.
+This is natural.
+The dominant side should not be as pronounced when they slow their pace down, and your French Bulldog’s stride will begin to function normally.

 They Could be Still Growing

-Dog breeds which have short bodies legs (including your French Bulldog), as puppy’s when developing, their legs can often get in the way with one another.
+Dog breeds that have short bodies legs (including your French Bulldog), as a puppy’s when developing, their legs can often get in the way of one another.

-This is most likely the origin of your Frenchies side walking.
+This is most likely the origin of your Frenchies’ side walking.
 Hopefully, this will diminish as they mature and learn to gain more control of their legs.
-There is always a chance that they do not grow out this habit and could be just their quirk for the rest of their lives.
+There is always a chance that they do not grow out of this habit, and it could be just their quirk for the rest of their lives.